geekodour/github-blog-api/README.md

 as a helper library for a [gitpushblog](https://github.com/geekodour/gitpushblog)(static github blog generator), so some API endpoints might seem a bit odd but it should work fine for a fully client-side blog.

+**NOTE: I JUST CHECKED IT, IT DOES NOT WORK PROPERLY IN THE BROWSER, HAS SOME HEADER ISSUE, FIXING IT NOW**

 # Installation
 Install github-api-wrapper using npm, it works same on both node and the browser
 ```